brevzin/cpp_proposals/2671_syntax_generalized_packs/syntax-generalized-packs.md

 In both cases, `from` can be omitted (implicitly meaning `0`) and `to` can be omitted (implicitly meaning the end).
 That is, `[:]` or `[..]` would mean to take the entire pack.

-The advantage of the former is that it uses less dots.
+The advantage of the former is that it uses fewer dots.
 And also that it also can be extended by another argument as `x[from:to:stride]` (e.g. `[::2]` would be taking every other element, starting from the first).

 The advantage of the latter is that it's probably more viable to in a for loop (e.g. `for (int i : 0..10)`, since having the extra colon would be fairly awkward) and it simply looks more like we're presenting a range [^dslice].